Skip to content

 Diff-Based Updates

-• Subsequent messages only include changed PVs
+• diff messages only include PVs that changed since the last flush

-• Reduces bandwidth by 10-100x compared to polling
+• Reduces bandwidth 10-100x compared to polling

 Multi-Instance Support